mxcai/iGREX/README.md

 References
 ==========

 Mingxuan Cai, Lin S Chen, Jin Liu and Can Yang.
-IGREX for quantifying the impact of genetically regulated expression on phenotypes. biorxiv: https://www.biorxiv.org/content/10.1101/546580v2.
+IGREX for quantifying the impact of genetically regulated expression on phenotypes.
+NAR Genomics and Bioinformatics. https://doi.org/10.1093/nargab/lqaa010.

 Development